drevops/vortex/README.md

 [Read more about architecture](https://docs.drevops.com/latest/introduction/architecture/)

+Track our current progress and view planned updates on [the GitHub project board](https://github.com/orgs/drevops/projects/2/views/1).

 ## Installation

 Our [installer](https://github.com/drevops/installer) simplifies setup, letting you choose only the features you need.
 It will integrate the latest scaffold release into your codebase and you will choose which changes to commit.